lubie-max/Learning-cypress-22-days/README.md

 Cypress is a next generation automation testing tool for Modern Web Apps.

-🟡 It's  Asynchronouse in nature.but we can write text cases in Synchronouse fasion, this is on of its features.
+🟡 It's  Asynchronouse in nature.
+But we can write text cases in Synchronouse fasion, this is one of its features.

 DAYS: